-Meconium is usually passed within 12 hours from birth, but is moved out of Baby’s system faster when Baby receives colostrum (clear liquid that is produced before you produce mature milk).
-So the more you breastfeed, the faster this meconium is removed from your baby’s system.
+Meconium is usually passed within 12 hours from birth but is moved out of the baby’s system faster when the baby receives colostrum (clear liquid that is produced before you produce mature milk).
+Breast milk is a natural laxative, so the more you breastfeed, the faster the meconium is removed from your baby’s system.

 Normal Infant Bowel Movements

 Typical breastfed baby poop is usually a mustardy yellow color, grainy in texture and quite runny (unless it's the first few bowel movements, that are dark in color because of the meconium, discussed above).

 Many lactating mothers say that their baby’s poop does not have a bad smell, but rather a sweetish aroma.

 Some mothers might be worried that their babies have diarrhea, but loose stools are perfectly normal in breastfed babies.
 Breastfed babies can have up to 6 stools per day, and that's okay, as long as they are not foul smelling and watery.
 If you suspect diarrhea, keep an eye out for signs of dehydration.